jianjian97/Swiss-Geography-Master/README.md

 The tkinter package (“Tk interface”) is the standard Python interface to the Tk GUI toolkit (Graphical User Interface).
 When Python is combined with the Tkinter library, it provides a fast and easy way to create GUI applications.
 In these applications Tkinter provides various controls, such as buttons, labels and text boxes.

 ##### Json:
 JavaScript Object Notation (JSON) is a standardized format commonly used to transfer data as text that can be sent over a network.
 The json library can parse JSON from strings or files.
 The library parses JSON into a Python dictionary or list.
 It can also convert Python dictionaries or lists into JSON strings.

+##### Math:
+The math module is a standard module in Python and is always available.
+The library provides access to the mathematical functions defined by the C standard.
+All methods of this functions are used for integer or real type objects, not for complex numbers.

 ## Authors
 Zachary Matteucci